SCOTT-HAMILTON/llvm-project/llvm/docs/CommandGuide/llvm-profdata.rst

 .. option:: -topn=n

  Instruct the profile dumper to show the top ``n`` functions with the hottest basic blocks in the summary section.
-By default, the topn functions are not dumped.
+By default, the top n functions are not dumped.

 .. option:: -sample